ceenaa/dl_self_driving_car/README.md

 # Usage
 ### Running the Model
-To start the model and connect it to the simulator:
+To start the model and connect it to the [Avis Engine Driving Simulator](https://avisengine.com/):

 1. Ensure the simulator is running and configured as needed.
 2. Run the Supervised.py script: